patterson7019/gittest/README.md

 # gittest
-Just a way to test git remote
+Just a way to test git remote.
+Nothing of interest otherwise.